Find the Best Kitchen Layout For You

 We could not show you this kitchen without revealing the clever kitty station hidden in the toekick of the island!
 We placed it across from the dishwasher, so it’s out of the main work triangle.

 4. Two-Island Kitchen Layout

 This option has it all.
 And it’s usually used in extra-large kitchens.
 Sometimes when a kitchen is too big (a nice problem to have!) it can feel like vacant and cold, like a skating rink.
 A two-island strategy really helps make the scale of the space feel pleasing and comfortable.

 Often two islands serve two different purposes.
 One may be more of a workstation with a feature like a prep sink, a chef’s sink, a dishwasher and/or a stove.
 The other might be more open and considered the social island for gathering and eating.

 n terms of working in the kitchen, it’s nice to place the island you’ll want to use for cooking within a work triangle.
 In this kitchen, both islands are workstations and have seating for socializing.
 Both are equidistant from the range, while one is closer to the wall ovens and the other is closer to the fridge.
 There’s a lot hiding here too.
 For example, the cabinet door to the left of the sink conceals a dishwasher.

 This kitchen also has a handy zone that serves the adjacent outdoor kitchen and pool area.
 This bank of cabinets includes another sink, another dishwasher and pull-out fridge drawers.

 To Sum Up

 Choosing the right kitchen layout depends on the size of your kitchen, the adjacent rooms and the way you like to function.
-At Innovative Construction, our design team will ask the right questions to help you determine what will work best for you.
+At Innovative Design + Build, our design team will ask the right questions to help you determine what will work best for you.